Finite Sample Smeariness of Fr\'echet Means and Application to Climate: One- and Two-Sample Tests for Fr echet Means under Finite Sample Smeariness

-We begin with a brief review of the celebrated central limit theorem (CLT) by \cite{BP05} for a $k$-dimensional manifold $M$ and corresponding tests proposed therein.
-The CLT states that, under suitable conditions (further clarified in \cite{BL17,EH19,EGHT19}), in a local chart $\phi : U \to \RR^k$, $U\subset M$, the fluctuation $\phi(\widehat{\mu}_n) - \phi(\mu)$ of the Fr\'echet sample mean $\widehat{\mu}_n$ about the Fr\'echet population mean $\mu$, rescaled with the square root of sample size $\sqrt{n}$, is asymptotically (for $n\to \infty$) Gaussian with zero mean and covariance given by
+We begin with a brief review of the celebrated central limit theorem (CLT) by \cite{BP05} for a $m$-dimensional manifold $M$ and corresponding tests proposed therein.
+The CLT states that, under suitable conditions (further clarified in \cite{BL17,EH19,EGHT19}), in a local chart $\phi : U \to \RR^m$, $U\subset M$, the fluctuation $\phi(\widehat{\mu}_n) - \phi(\mu)$ of the Fr\'echet sample mean $\widehat{\mu}_n$ about the Fr\'echet population mean $\mu$, rescaled with the square root of sample size $\sqrt{n}$, is asymptotically (for $n\to \infty$) Gaussian with zero mean and covariance given by

+cf. (\ref{eq:BP-CLT}).
 Here, $C$ is the population covariance of the gradient of the Fr\'echet function $F$ from (\ref{eq:population-mean}) at $\mu$ in the local chart and $H$ is twice the expected value of the Hessian of the Fr\'echet function at $\mu$ in the local chart.
 One of the above mentioned conditions is that $H$ be positive definite.
-In our language, this means that $\widehat{\mu}_n$ is nonsmeary (i.e., on the circle we have the situation of Theorem \ref{them:CLT_Circle} (i) where $H=1-2\pi\, f(-\pi)$, as can be derived at once from the argument following (\ref{eq:proof-clt})).
+In our language, this means that $\widehat{\mu}_n$ is nonsmeary (i.e., on the circle we have the situation of Theorem \ref{them:CLT_Circle} where $C= \EE[X^2]$ and $H=1-2\pi\, f(-\pi)$, as can be derived at once from by means of Equation \eqref{eq:Connection_SampleMeanFrechetMean}).